List of Playboy Playmates of 1987: July

 Carmen Berg (born August 17, 1963) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for July 1987.
 She is currently a real estate agent in Southern California.

 August

-Sharry Konopski (born December 2, 1967, in Longview, Washington – August 25, 2017) was an American model and actress.
+Sharry Konopski (born December 2, 1967, in Longview, Washington – August 25, 2017 Silverlake, Washington) was an American model and actress.
 She was chosen as Playboy's Playmate of the Month for August 1987 and appeared in numerous Playboy videos.

+Sharry married twice: first to Mark DeBolt, with whom she had two children, then again to Joseph Randall.
+She was paralyzed from the waist down in an auto accident on April 1, 1995.
+Sharry died on August 25, 2017, from complications from pneumonia due to lung cancer at age 49.

 September

 Gwen Hajek (born November 18, 1966, in Shreveport, Louisiana) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for September 1987.

 October

 Brandi Brandt (born November 2, 1968, in Santa Clara, California) is an American model and actress, who was Playboy's Playmate of the Month for October 1987.
 She was the cover model for the August 1989 issue of Playboy and shared the cover of the March 1990 issue with Donald Trump.

 Brandt was married to Mötley Crüe bassist Nikki Sixx, with whom she had three children.